Hillary Wolf: Personal life

-Saba won the world judo championships for juniors in 1994 and represented the United States in judo at the 1996 Summer Olympics and the 2000 Summer Olympics.
+Wolf won the world judo championships for juniors in 1994 and represented the United States in judo at the 1996 Summer Olympics and the 2000 Summer Olympics.
+In 1996, she participated in the women's 48 kg competition and made it to the quarterfinals.
+In 2000, she was in the women's 52 kg competition and was out in the first round.

 In 2002, she married her husband Chris Saba.
-They currently live in Colorado Springs, Colorado with their two sons who were born in 2007 and 2010.
+They currently live in Colorado Springs, Colorado with their two sons Michael and Dylan, who were born in 2007 and 2010.

 In 2004, Wolf and her husband Chris started a wrestling club called Rocky Mountain Wrestling Club which is located in Colorado Springs, Colorado.